Skip to main content

 Ozone pre-treatment and post-treatment

 Ozone in Water Treament: Ozone is highly reactive gas with a pungent smell composed of three atoms of oxygen .
 It has a complex impact on water/wastewater parameters – it reduces color, improves taste, odor, kills bacteria, viruses, oxidizes ferrous iron, manganese, cyanide, phenol, benzene, chlorophenol, atrazine, nitrobenzene and other pollutants.
-Ozone application increases the biodegradability of wastewater and hence COD:BOD ratio decreases.
+Ozone application increases the biodegradability of wastewater and hence COD:BOD ratio decreases. it can also be used in the desctruction of some PFAS and PFOS.

 Ozone Treatment of Return Activated Sludge (RAS) in Sewage Treatment